All Episodes

 Half of all U.S. wage earners pay no income tax.

-Yet that half and their families get free education, K through 12, they get Medicaid, rent supplements, food stamps, earned income tax credits, Pell grants, welfare payments, unemployment checks, disability, and other benefits.
+They get Medicaid, rent supplements, food stamps, earned income tax credits, Pell Grants, welfare payments, unemployment checks, disability, and other benefits.

-So why should poor working and middle class Hispanics, the vast majority, vote for a party that'll reduce taxes they don't pay, but cut the benefits that they get?
+So why should poor working and middle-class Hispanics, the vast majority, vote for a party that'll reduce taxes they don't pay, but cut the benefits that they get?

 He asked that question to you again.

-Why should poor working middle class Hispanics, the vast majority of them, vote for a party that'll reduce taxes they don't pay?
+Why should poor working middle-class Hispanics, the vast majority of them, vote for a party that'll reduce taxes they don't pay?

 I mean, the Republicans are running around talking about tax cuts for everybody, but we know the numbers, 47, 48% don't pay taxes, so big whoop.